vasilvestre/cosmic-applet-opencode-usage/README.md

-# COSMIC Applet Template
+# COSMIC OpenCode Usage Tracker

-A template for COSMIC applets.
+A COSMIC Desktop applet for tracking OpenCode/Claude Code usage metrics and token consumption.

-## Getting Started
+## Features

-To get started, click the "Use this template" button above.
-This will create a new repository in your account with the contents of this template.

-Once you have created a new repository from this template, you can clone it to your local machine and start developing your COSMIC applet.
+- **Real-time Token Tracking**: Monitor your OpenCode token usage from local storage files
+- **Aggregated Metrics**: View total input, output, reasoning, and cache tokens
+- **Cost Tracking**: Track estimated costs based on token usage
+- **System Panel Integration**: Quick access from the COSMIC panel
+- **Lightweight**: Minimal resource usage with efficient caching

+## What is OpenCode?

+[OpenCode](https://github.com/sst/opencode) (formerly Claude Code) is an AI-powered coding assistant.
+This applet reads usage data from your local OpenCode installation to help you track token consumption and costs.

-## Development
+## Requirements

-When you open the repository in your code editor, you will see a lot of comments in the code.
-These comments are there to help you get a basic understanding of what each part of the code does.

-Once you feel comfortable with it, refer back to the [COSMIC documentation](https://pop-os.github.io/libcosmic/cosmic/) for more information on how to build COSMIC applets.
+- COSMIC Desktop Environment
+- OpenCode installed with usage data in `~/.local/share/opencode/storage/part/`
+- Rust toolchain (for building)

 ## Install

-To install your COSMIC applet, you will need [just](https://github.com/casey/just), if you're on Pop!\_OS, you can install it with the following command:
+To install the COSMIC OpenCode Usage Tracker, you will need [just](https://github.com/casey/just).
+If you're on Pop!\_OS, you can install it with:

 ```sh
 sudo apt install just
 ```

-After you install it, you can run the following commands to build and install your applet:
+After you install it, you can run the following commands to build and install the applet:

 ```sh
 just build-release
 sudo just install
 ```

+## Usage

+After installation, the applet will appear in your COSMIC panel.
+Click it to view:
+- Total token usage (input, output, reasoning, cache)
+- Number of interactions
+- Estimated costs
+- Last updated timestamp

+## Development

+This project follows Test-Driven Development (TDD) principles.
+See the `features/` directory for detailed specifications and implementation tasks.

+Refer to the [COSMIC documentation](https://pop-os.github.io/libcosmic/cosmic/) for more information on building COSMIC applets.

+## License

+GPL-3.0